buley/personal/src/content/worst.md

-# At My Worst: Mastery to Misalignment
+# At My Worst: Mastery of Misalignment

 > *“He who conquers himself is the mightiest warrior.” — Confucius (adapted)*